Face perception: Speed and methods

 People with autism process face and non-face stimuli with the same speed.

-In neurotypical individuals, a preference for face processing results in a faster processing speed in comparison to non-face stimuli.
+In non-autistic individuals, a preference for face processing results in a faster processing speed in comparison to non-face stimuli.
 These individuals use holistic processing when perceiving faces.
 In contrast, individuals with autism employ part-based processing or bottom-up processing, focusing on individual features rather than the face as a whole.
-People with autism direct their gaze primarily to the lower half of the face, specifically the mouth, varying from the eye-trained gaze of neurotypical people.
+People with autism direct their gaze primarily to the lower half of the face, specifically the mouth, varying from the eye-trained gaze of non autistic people.
 This deviation does not employ the use of facial prototypes, which are templates stored in memory that make for easy retrieval.

 Additionally, individuals with autism display difficulty with recognition memory, specifically memory that aids in identifying faces.
 The memory deficit is selective for faces and does not extend to other visual input.
 These face-memory deficits are possibly products of interference between face-processing regions.

 Associated difficulties

 Autism often manifests in weakened social ability, due to decreased eye contact, joint attention, interpretation of emotional expression, and communicative skills.

-These deficiencies can be seen in infants as young as 9 months.
+These deficiencies can be seen in infants as young as nine months.
 Some experts use 'face avoidance' to describe how infants who are later diagnosed with autism preferentially attend to non-face objects.
-Furthermore, some have proposed that children with autism's difficulty in grasping the emotional content of faces is the result of a general inattentiveness to facial expression, and not an incapacity to process emotional information in general.
+Furthermore, some have proposed that autistic children's difficulty in grasping the emotional content of faces is the result of a general inattentiveness to facial expression, and not an incapacity to process emotional information in general.

 The constraints are viewed to cause impaired social engagement.
 Furthermore, research suggests a link between decreased face processing abilities in individuals with autism and later deficits in theory of mind.
 While typically developing individuals are able to relate others' emotional expressions to their actions, individuals with autism do not demonstrate this skill to the same extent.

 This causation, however, resembles the chicken or the egg dispute.
 Some theorize that social impairment leads to perceptual problems.
 In this perspective, a biological lack of social interest inhibits facial recognition due to under-use.

 Neurology

 Many of the obstacles that individuals with autism face in terms of facial processing may be derived from abnormalities in the fusiform face area and amygdala.

 Typically, the fusiform face area in individuals with autism has reduced volume.
 This volume reduction has been attributed to deviant amygdala activity that does not flag faces as emotionally salient, and thus decreases activation levels.

 Studies are not conclusive as to which brain areas people with autism use instead.
-One found that, when looking at faces, people with autism exhibit activity in brain regions normally active when neurotypical individuals perceive objects.
+One found that, when looking at faces, people with autism exhibit activity in brain regions normally active when non-autistic individuals perceive objects.
 Another found that during facial perception, people with autism use different neural systems, each using their own unique neural circuitry.